We offer up our heart's blood: Courage and spirit in Shingeki no Kyojin

 On the series’ Wikipedia article, author Hajime Isayama notes that his story’s all about “…the idea of walls and complacency in human society as opposed to independent spirit and freedom of the main character.”
 Contrasting that with the choices made by the characters underlines the human quality of the writing, because we all face tough decisions in our lives, we all get a little complacent and make safer choices.
 Isn’t it better to fight, though?
 Than to allow yourself to be trapped, that is?
 Even if you’re scared, it’s a risk worth taking.
 I don’t know if I’d join the scouting legion, but I admire the courage and spirit Shingeki no Kyojin‘s trying to convey.

-7 replies on “We offer up our heart's blood: Courage and spirit in Shingeki no Kyojin”
+7 responses to “We offer up our heart's blood: Courage and spirit in Shingeki no Kyojin”

 What a lovely write-up, inspiring.
 I could definitely see this being turned into a worthwhile anime with the right studio and sturdy team.
 Could create something truly special.